Jamesbarford/holyc-lang/README.md

 ## Compatability
 Currently the this will compile x86_64 assembly and works on linux and intel macs.
+This has been tested on an intel mac and linux ubuntu on amd.
+Most `x86_64` architectures should be supported.
+Creating an `IR` and compiling to `ARM` is high on the TODO list.

 ## Building
 Run `make`, then run `make install` (`sudo make install` on linux) this will